valocode/bubbly/README.md

 Some ways in which Bubbly could be used are:

-    Real-time knowledgebase of all products and their high-level release readiness state Catalogue of OSS components, licenses, CVEs and approvals/rejections for those A decision protocol to formally define your Release Readiness Criteria, and automatically apply that to all products
+* Real-time knowledgebase of all products and their high-level release readiness state.
+* Catalogue of OSS components, licenses, CVEs and approvals/rejections for those.
+* A decision protocol to formally define your Release Readiness Criteria, and automatically apply that to all products.

 If you want to see some use cases that we are currently solving with Bubbly, check out the Use Cases.